Micro Lumbar Discectomy

 A herniated disc typically occurs when a degenerative disc breaks down, causing the disc to herniate, or protrude.
 This may result in pressure on or inflammation of the nearby nerves.
 This frequently causes buttock and leg pain.
 This surgery will remove the disc protrusion.

-How is a minimally invasive discectomy done?
+How is a micro lumbar discectomy done?

 What are my risks?
 What are common complications?

 This is a common surgery with high satisfaction ratings.
 It is generally effective in relieving pain and improving weakness.
 Numbness or sensory complaints take the longest to improve.
 However, there is no guarantee that your pain will be relieved following surgery.
 You may experience some improvement of your symptoms, but you may have permanent damage that surgery cannot correct.
 There is a chance you will need more surgery due to new or recurrent symptoms.